 Sami - the indigenous people in Lapland

-The north of Lapland is Sápmi, the home of the Sami people, and Inari, Utsjoki, and Hetta are the main communities.
+The north of Lapland is Sápmi, the home of the Sami people, and Inari, Utsjoki, and Hetta are the central communities.

-The population is around 80000 people, and there are living most Sames in Norway with 50000 people.
+The population is around 80000 people, and most Sames live in Norway with 50000 people.
 The reindeer has been the centre of Sami culture for thousands of years.

 Within the last ten years, the Lapland region increased the number of tourists because of the better infrastructure and connections.
-Destinations like Kiruna, Tromsø and Rovaniemi attracts many tourists who want to explore the unique scenery, adventure experiences and local culture.
+Destinations like Kiruna, Tromsø and Rovaniemi attract tourists who want to explore the unique scenery, adventure experiences and local culture.

 How to get to Lapland

 You can reach the regions by regional flights from Stockholm and Stockholm-Arlanda Airport to Kiruna and Swedish Lapland.
-From Helsinki and Helsinki-Vantaa Airport, there are flights to Rovaniemi and Finnish Lapland.
+There are flights from Helsinki and Helsinki-Vantaa Airport to Rovaniemi and Finnish Lapland.

-Both Stockholm-Arlanda Airport in Sweden and Helsinki-Vantaa Airport in Finland has several international and regional airlines.
+Stockholm-Arlanda Airport in Sweden and Helsinki-Vantaa Airport in Finland have several international and regional airlines.

-Many local domestic carriers in Sweden and Finland have partnerships with international airlines, so it is possible to purchase your airfare to Lapland in just one booking.
+Many local domestic carriers in Sweden and Finland have partnerships with international airlines.

 See also: Lofoten Islands